 Despite softer freight demand in some segments, LTL carriers have maintained pricing discipline.
 The long-distance LTL producer price index reached 435.205 in May 2025 — a 5.4% year-over-year increase.
 Carriers like Old Dominion and Saia are prioritizing yield management over volume, which means LTL shippers who have not renegotiated contracts recently may be significantly overpaying.

-Annual General Rate Increases Continue
+Expect Annual Rate Hikes to Continue

 LTL carriers implement General Rate Increases (GRIs) of 4.9 to 7.9% annually.
 For companies that renew contracts without benchmarking against current market rates, these cumulative increases compound quickly.
 A shipper paying 6% more per year for five years has effectively seen their freight costs increase by more than 33% — often without realizing it.